This 100% whole wheat banana bread is full of banana flavor and cinnamon and is naturally dairy-free! Can also be made with all-purpose flour.

 The bananas and cinnamon mellow the whole grain taste that many, including myself, really dislike.
 You can use traditional whole wheat (which is what I use) or white whole wheat flour, which is less grain-y tasting.
 You can even use all-purpose flour, if you prefer.

-If you want to make it a bit more exciting, you can add walnuts or chocolate chips to the batter.
+If you want to make this whole wheat banana bread it a bit more exciting, you can add walnuts or chocolate chips to the batter (like Beaming Baker did with her awesome looking Gluten Free Vegan Banana Nut Muffins!).
 I’m also thinking of trying a peanut butter version.
 What other add-ins do you add to banana bread?

 And if you’re looking for a gluten-free version, try this gluten-free banana bread from What the Fork!